Gold Coast population profile

-The profile presents data from the Australian Bureau of Statistics (ABS) Census of Population and Housing in 2011, 2006, 2001, 1996 and 1991 for the Gold Coast City local government area, and for smaller areas within it (e.g. suburbs).
-This data is presented in easy to use tables, charts and commentary covering a wide range of Census questions.
+The profile presents data from the Australian Bureau of Statistics (ABS) Census of Population and Housing (1991 to 2011) for the City of Gold Coast local government area, and for smaller areas within it (e.g. suburbs).
+This data is presented in easy to use tables, charts and commentary covering a wide range of census questions.

 Fact sheets and social research reports

 These City of Gold Coast fact sheets provide resident population estimates, growth rates, and population density for small areas within the city.